Our Integrated Support Team

 Jordan has over 8 years of experience as a strength and conditioning coach with elite athletes.
 He spent 6 years as an intern and assistant strength and conditioning coach with the Vancouver Canucks.
 He also worked with the Coquitlam Express (BCHL) for one season.
 Jordan has a Bachelor of Physical Education and Coaching degree with a specialization in Kinesiology.
 He is a Certified Strength and Conditioning Specialist (CSCS), NCCP trained level 1, holds a high five certificate, BCRPA fitness theory weight training and personal training, and is certified in CPR and First Aid.

 Brittany graduated from the University of Toronto in 2014 with an Honours Bachelor of Arts degree with a double-major in english and history.
 She played for the University of Toronto Varsity Blues women's hockey team from 2009 to 2014 and served as an assistant captain from 2012 to 2014.
 She was a scholarship recipient of the Larry and Judy Tanenbaum Award of Merit while studying at U of T. Brittany's professional background includes managing executive operations for the Vice-President of External Relations at the University of Manitoba and managing executive communications and operations for WE Day and WE Charity at the organization's head office in Toronto.
-Brittany now coaches the Female Varsity Team at the Delta Hockey Academy, works as the Director of Marketing for the Delta Wild Hockey Group and manages operations for the Delta Health & Performance Clinic.
+Brittany now coaches the Female U17 Prep team at the Delta Hockey Academy and works as the Director of Marketing for the Delta Wild Hockey Group and the Delta Health & Performance Clinic.